Cécilia Cara: Career

-Cécilia is also pursuing her acting career in films.
-Her first feature role was as Alice in the French movie "Le Carton".
+Cara's first feature role was as Alice in the French movie Le Carton.
 She recently finished a movie-short called "Droit au cœur", in which she plays the lead role of a Love Angel named Jasmine who falls in love with a young man on earth.
-Cécilia was also given the task in 2004 of vocally dubbing the role Christine Daaé for the French cinema release of Andrew Lloyd Webber's musical "The Phantom of the Opera".
+Cara was also given the task in 2004 of vocally dubbing the role Christine Daaé for the French cinema release of Andrew Lloyd Webber's musical The Phantom of the Opera.